 The grading policy for Nutrition is consistent with the grading policy of the School of Practical Nursing.
 Students have weekly pop tests that are averaged and count as a unit test.
 Then all weekly unit tests will count 75% of the course grade.
 The cumulative final exam will count 25% of final course grade.
-The student must be present on the day of the final exam in order to complete course requirements.
 A student must achieve a grade of 80 or above on the course to pass and make satisfactory academic progress and progress in the program.
 There is no rounding of grades in the nursing program.